 The FIM cannot be held liable for any injuries that a rider or passenger may sustain from the use of a specific item of equipment or protective clothing.

 65.01 Clothing and protectors

-It is compulsory that riders/passengers wear either a suit or trousers and long-sleeve shirt.
+It is compulsory that riders, their Assistant and their Team Manager wear either a suit or trousers and long-sleeve shirt.